 He and his brother worked at first as surveyors, with Gail eventually

 becoming the equivalent of a tax collector in the provisional government

 Border knew metes and bounds, but nothing about the newspaper business.

 Still, he realized Texas needed a voice.

 Since the brief appearance of the Gaceta de Texas in 1813,

 only nine newspapers had been published in Texas.
 Just one sheet,

 The Texas Republican, enjoyed any significant circulation when

 Borden decided to venture into publishing in 1835.

-With a R. Hoe and Company medium hand press purchased
+With a R. Hoe and Company medium hand press purchased in Cincinnati,

-issue on October 10, 1835 at San
+on October 10, 1835 at San

 Felipe de Austin.

-On page two of the eight-page inaugural issue, Borden
+On page two of the eight-page inaugural issue, Borden explained: “We

-register of passing events.”
+a faithful register of passing events.”

 The Telegraph and Texas Register quickly became the best read

 and most authoritative paper in Texas.

 In just two months it claimed a circulation of 500.

 The printing press, Borden opined in his November 7 issue, was among

 and enlighten the world, but if employed otherwise “it is productive

 of the greatest evil.”

 Borden’s newspaper went on to play a critical part in the Texas revolution,

 but true to his philosophy, Borden did not fan the flames.
 Instead,

 he and his partners printed stuck to the facts as best they could.

 “It has never been the object of this paper to forestall public opinion,

 and to crowd upon the people our own views in a matter so important

 as that touching a change of government,” Borden editorialized.

 Portrait of Gail Borden

 Photo of Portrait courtesy Karen Ross

 | On February

 20, 1836, the newspaper reported that General Antonio Lopez de Santa

 Anna was on his way to Texas with thousands of troops.
 He had promised,

 the Bordens wrote, “to leave nothing of us but the recollection that

 The newspaper served as a medium of communication for the revolutionary

 government as well as preserving the history of the struggle.
 The

 handbill containing the text of William

 B. Travis’ last letter from the Alamo.

 The letter itself has not survived, but enough copies of the handbill

 made it through the revolution to save Travis’ words for posterity.

 had fallen.
 The Texas Republican having suspended publication,

 the Telegraph was the first newspaper to report the grim news that

 The provisional government and its citizens soon undertook a general

 flight eastward, the Mexican Army not far behind.

 The Bordens remained in San

 Felipe for the time being, reporting more details of the Alamo

 in their March 24 edition.
 Three days later, realizing they were the

 only source of information left, they joined the flight.
 They got

 help in crossing the Brazos with their press and type cases from the

 Felipe – and his print shop – go up in smoke as the Texas rear

 The Bordens set up shop in Harrisburg, on Buffalo Bayou, and started

 working on another issue.
 “We promise the public of our beloved country

 that our press will never cease its operations til our silence shall

 announce…that there is no more in Texas

-Borden wrote in the April 14, 1836
+Borden wrote in the April 14, 1836 issue.

 Only six copies of the Telegraph had been printed before Mexican

 soldiers burst into the office, seizing the press.
 Grabbing what they

 had printed so far, the Bordens managed to escape by boat for Galveston,